mjbots/pi3hat/docs/reference.md

 # mjbots pi3 hat #

-This is the reference documentation for the mjbots pi3 hat.
+This is the reference documentation for the mjbots pi3 hat r4.4b.
 What is it?

 The mjbots pi3hat is a daughterboard for a Raspberry Pi (tm), which provides the following:

- * Power input from 8-34V, provides 5V for Raspberry Pi
+ * Power input from 8-44V, provides 5V for Raspberry Pi
- * 4x independent 5Mbps CAN-FD buses
+ * 5x independent 5Mbps CAN-FD buses
- * 1x 125kbps CAN bus
  * A 1kHz IMU and attitude reference system
  * A spread spectrum nrf24l01 interface